- Beef Instruction

 Just like the 109 Roast Ready, except that all of the bones and intercostal muscle have been removed.
 While this does make for easier carving and a shorter cooking time, consider purchasing your roast with the bones in as it makes for a superior flavor.
 The 110 is usually tied or placed in netting.

 The Ribeye Lip-on is the most common primal cut served as Prime Rib in restaurants, buffets, banquet and catering events.

 Similar to the 112 but with the majority of the excess fat trimmed as well as the intercostal connective meat removed.

 For Chefs: Your vendor can help with determining which version of cut of prime rib will best meet your expectations & budget.
 The Meat Buyer's Guide page also gives the size variances which you can order.
 Also, consider the differences in flavor and cost with corn feed beef, grass fed beef, dry aged beef, and wet aged beef.

-For the Home: When buying prime rib, make sure that you buy from the small end of the primal cut, specifically from the twelfth rib up toward the seventh rib, and the very best meat is found at the first three ribs of the short end, the twelfth to the tenth.
-A two-rib roast that has been trimmed will weigh roughly five to seven pounds and feed about four people.
+For the Home: When buying prime rib, try to buy one from the small end of the primal cut, specifically from the twelfth rib up towards the seventh rib.
+The very best meat is found between the first three ribs of the short end, from the twelfth to the tenth rib.
+A trimmed two-rib roast will weigh roughly about five to seven pounds and serve about four people.

 Cooking Prime Rib

 For the best results for even cooking and the least amount of shrinkage use an Alto-Sham set at about 200 degrees.
 Next best is a conventional oven, followed by a convection oven with a "low fan" setting and temp of about 185 degrees.
 The worst way to cook it is in a normal convection oven on high fan (if your oven does not have a setting for high & low fan, than it is high fan.)
 You will loose about 25% in shrinkage.